triggermesh/bumblebee/README.md

 ## Sample with Event Routing

-Transformations are useful to modify the payload and cloudevent event attributes when an event is routed to a Target (aka event sink) that needs to receive a specific event type and payload.
-The cloudevent can be routed to a Transformation addressable via a specific Trigger where it gets modified according to the declared transformation and then gets routed to its final destination via a second Trigger as depicted in the figure below:
+Transformations are useful to modify the payload and CloudEvent context attributes when an event is routed to a Target (aka event sink) that needs to receive a specific event type and payload.
+The CloudEvent can be routed to a Transformation addressable via a specific Trigger where it gets modified according to the declared transformation and then gets routed to its final destination via a second Trigger as depicted in the figure below:

 ![bumblebee](https://user-images.githubusercontent.com/13515865/94548224-35f97400-0272-11eb-9d22-7dcd1ce0d639.png)